Objection Handling: 25 Common B2B Sales Objections & How to Respond

 Category 1: Price Objections

 Price objections are the most common category, and they are also the most frequently mishandled.
-The mistake most reps make is immediately offering a discount.
-This trains the prospect to negotiate harder and signals that your original pricing was inflated.
+The mistake most reps make is immediately offering a discount — a pattern HubSpot's sales research blog has flagged as one of the top revenue leaks in B2B selling.
+Discounting trains the prospect to negotiate harder and signals that your original pricing was inflated.

 Objection 1: "It's too expensive."